osresearch/shairport-pi/README.md

 Boot the pi on the ethernet and it should show up as `audio-ABCDEF` in your AirPlay picker.

+Note that the system is configured as AirPlay 1, not 2, since the remote control functions aren't implemented in the newer protocol.

 ## Naming the host and channels